Disclaimer

 American Staffordshire Terrier Growth Stages

 • Maturity does not come immediately.
-It would not come until the puppy is 1 year old.
+It would not come until the puppy is one year old.
 It has passed through several stages during this time.
 The most significant is the shedding of puppy teeth and the growth of adult teeth.

 The Life Expectancy of American Staffordshire Terrier